About the FAM177A1 Research Fund

 Our Mission

-The Mission of the FAM177A1 Research Fund is to improve the lives of every patient with FAM177A1 Disease through research and development of treatments, therapies and support systems.
+The Mission of the FAM177A1 Research Fund is to improve the lives of every patient with FAM177A1 Related Disorder.
+We will do this by uniting the global FAM177A1 Disorder community in order to accelerate research and develop patient-focused treatments.

-The FAM177A1 Research Fund was inspired by Charlotte and Cooper, the first two in the world diagnosed with a rare disease caused by a variant on the FAM177A1 gene.
-Disruptions on the FAM177A1 gene cause intellectual disability, seizures, autism, arthritis and other neurodegenerative issues.
+The FAM177A1 Research Fund was inspired by Charlotte and Cooper, two of the first in the world diagnosed with a rare disease caused by a variant on the FAM177A1 gene.
+Disruptions to the FAM177A1 gene cause intellectual disability, seizures, autism, and more.
 There is currently no cure or treatment.

 Hawkins Family